Microsoft Authenticator

 🔍 Key Features Breakdown

-• Offline TOTP Generation: Generates 30-second rotating codes without requiring a data connection, ensuring security is accessible even in airplane mode or low-connectivity zones.
+• Offline OTP Generation: The app generates 30-second rotating codes without requiring a data connection or draining battery, ensuring users can access their accounts even in dead zones or while traveling.

 🎨 User Experience & Design